Is this a Prototype or an MVP? Well, actually, it’s a Proof of Concept.

 Minimum Viable Product — MVP

-In product development, the minimum viable product (MVP) is an implementation — a first instance of a product — with just enough features to create value to real users and drive engagement.
+In product development, the minimum viable product (MVP) is an implementation — the first instance of a product — with just enough features to create value to real users and drive engagement.
 It provides ways to gather usage patterns and direct feedback from real users, thus enabling informed decisions regarding further product development.
 A proper MVP generates insights early enough and at a lower cost compared to a ‘complete product’.
 This allows better decisions when at the early stages of the development process.

 The term MVP is frequently misused — in many cases wrongly interchanged with PoC or Prototype or ‘an obvious use-case to start with’.
 In contrast to both POC and Prototypes, the MVP has increased production readiness (exposed to real users/customers), while offering only the right minimum subset of features to keep the users happy and engaged.